enogrob/udemy-angular-reactjs-vuejs-quickstart-comparison/README.md

 ## Topics
 ```
+Section: 1
 0 / 18
 Getting Started
-[ ] 1.
+[x] 1.
 Introduction 1:18
-[ ] 2.
+[x] 2.
 The Goal of this Course 2:31
-[ ] 3.
+[x] 3.
 Understanding the Role of JavaScript 3:48
-[ ] 4.
+[x] 4.
 The World of JavaScript 1:36
-[ ] 5.
+[x] 5.
 Using Vanilla JavaScript & Understanding Its Limitations (1/3) 5:17
-[ ] 6.
+[x] 6.
 Using Vanilla JavaScript & Understanding Its Limitations (2/3) 2:12
-[ ] 7.
+[x] 7.
 Using Vanilla JavaScript & Understanding Its Limitations (3/3) 4:40
-[ ] 8.
+[x] 8.
 Analyzing the Vanilla JavaScript Solution 2:28
-[ ] 9.
+[x] 9.
 Improving the App with jQuery 7:01
-[ ] 10.
+[x] 10.
 More JavaScript Libraries: Adding Lodash 2:56
 [ ] 11.
 The Role of JavaScript Libraries 1:20
 [ ] 12.
 Libraries vs Frameworks 2:50
 [ ] 13.
 Using Vue.js (A JavaScript Framework) 15:02